Plant morphology: Modern Innovations

 Rolf Sattler proposed an Articulation Morphology.
 It is based on the open growth of plants, which occurs through ramification that leads to articulation - the formation of articles between successive ramifications or after a single ramification.
 Thus, the plant is seen as an articulated whole, consisting of articles.
+The concept of the article encompasses the continuum between morphological categories and different levels of organization, from organ systems to organs, parts of organs and trichomes.
+Furthermore, it applies to all plants, from algae to bryophytes and vascular plants.
 In articulation morphology, the central and most basic concept is no longer morphological homology but transformation: transformation of ramification and articulation.
 This changes the most basic questions we ask.
 Instead of asking questions about morphological homology, we ask how ramification and articulation have changed during development and evolution.
-For this reason, the new approach of articulation morphology may be considered a new paradigm of plant morphology.
+For this reason, articulation morphology may be considered a new paradigm of plant morphology.
 It changes fundamentally our way of thinking about morphology and morphological investigation.